The Top 8 Citizenships of the Richest People in the World

 In terms of sheer concentration of wealth and glamour, few countries can compete with Monaco.

-Located on the French Riviera, Monaco enjoys a warm climate and a stunning coastline.
-But this tiny principality is about so much more than sunshine and scenery.
+Located on the French Riviera, this tiny nation enjoys a warm climate and a stunning coastline.
+But the principality is about so much more than sunshine and scenery.

 Monaco, after all, is the original home of the jet-set, from its own royal family to international celebrities – not to mention being the original stomping ground of 007, James Bond.